toradle/hedera_ai_agent/README.md

 See the implementation details in [docs/TOOLS.md](docs/TOOLS.md)

-### Conversational Agent

 ## Agent Kit Tools
 👉 See [docs/TOOLS.md](docs/TOOLS.md) for the full catalogue & usage examples.

 ---
 ## Creating Tools
-See CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to the Hedera Agent Kit.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to the Hedera Agent Kit.

 ## License
 Apache 2.0